- Reference Number: HEY-779/2020

 Why do I need a diagnostic laparoscopy?

 Whilst scans and bloods tests give a certain amount of information, sometimes only direct examination of the abdominal organs will give the information needed to confirm a diagnosis.
 For some conditions such as cancer, very careful planning is needed and may begin with laparoscopy to exclude the presence of tiny deposits of additional tumours (metastatic disease), which would change the course of treatment.
+Samples of tissue may need to be taken (tissue biopsy or fluid sampling).

 Can there be any complications or risks?